F. Xavier Gomez-Olive, PhD

 Santosh Kumar, PhD

 Santosh Kumar is a development economist with an interest in understanding the causes of special problems, like poor health and low standard of living, faced by the developing countries.
 His research mostly focuses on India.
 He has vast experience evaluating various anti-poverty projects while working at the National Council of Applied Economic Research (NCAER), Delhi, where he worked from 2002-2004.
 Currently, he is involved in evaluating the impacts of a child vaccination program “Universal Immunization Program (UIP)” and “Pradhan Mantri Gram Sadak Yojana (PMGSY) – a rural road infrastructure project” in India.
 Besides these projects, he is also exploring the role of international trade on intergenerational mobility in India.
 Santosh holds a Ph.D. in Economics from University of Houston.
 In his dissertation, he examined the long-term effects of child vaccination program on mortality and education of children.
 He also holds an M.A. in Economics from the Delhi School of Economics and a B.A. in Economics from Delhi University.
 During his Bell Fellowship at the Harvard Pop Center, Santosh wants to continue conducting policy-relevant research related to poverty, health, and education and make policy recommendation so that achieving the Millenium Development Goals (MDGs) of reducing poverty and disparities by 2015 becomes a reality.
-(2011 update: Kumar is currently a lecturer of global health at the Institute for Health Metrics and Evaluation at the University of Washington)
+(Santosh is currently assistant professor of economics at Sam Houston State University in Huntsville, TX.)